samueleiche/om.samueleiche.com/README.md

 Life can pass by in a blur of stress and background noise.
 It is inevitable when writing or working on computers to forget you have a body, or even that you are alive.
 Taking small moments to connect with yourself is a way to stay alive to the wonders of your own existence; it ensures you touch your life deeply while you have the chance to live it, no matter where you are or what you're doing.

 In the Plum Village Monastery, mindfulness is supported by the "Bell of Mindfulness."
 Whether it is a temple bell, a church bell in the distance, or even a ringing telephone, the sound serves as a signal to stop.
 Whenever the bell sounds, everyone pauses their activity to take a few breaths in full awareness.
-This creates the necessary intervention in the momentum of the day.
-This tradition is the direct inspiration for this app.
+This tradition of conscious pausing is the direct inspiration for this app.

 ## Watering the Seed